 When Ant Control Products Are Needed

 There are some circumstances where it is impossible to remove food that will attract ants to your property.
 When ants encroach, it may be necessary to apply bait to eliminate colonies, or to perform mound treatments.
 Ant control should be performed by a licensed professional.
 It is possible to make your ant problem worse.
 Some ant colonies have more than one queen, and budding can occur.
 This turns one colony into two or more.
 If bait is incorrectly deployed it can lead to bait aversion, which can complicate the problem.

 Oahu Ant Control

 If you live in Oahu or Honolulu, let the service team here at Pest Tech Hawaii address your ant control problem.
 We use Integrated Pest Management and industry-leading ant control products and strategies to manage ant pressures and prevent ants from presenting a threat to health and property.
-Speak with one of our agents today or connect with us through our contact page to request service.
+Speak with one of our agents today or connect with us through our contact page to request a home pest control service.
 We're here to help you find the right solution to all your Oahu pest concerns.